yuezhezhang/LeetCode/bug_list/3_set.md

   ```

 ## [How to convert a vector to set](https://www.geeksforgeeks.org/how-to-convert-a-vector-to-set-in-c/)
 * Using range converter.
-At first get the vector, and then define a set which copies all elements of the vector using 2 iterators begin and end.
+Get the vector, and then define a set which copies all elements of the vector using 2 iterators begin and end.
     ```
     std::vector<int> vec = { 1, 2, 3, 1, 1 };